Skip to main content

 dbStatus

-The current status of the database connection.
-Possible values are:
+The current status of the database connection (string enum).
+Possible values include:

-• 'CONNECTING' - Attempting to connect to sync server
+• 'CONNECTING' — Connecting to the sync server

 • 'ONLINE' — Connected and syncing